Digital-Media/onlineshop/README.md

 * [PHP-FIG PSR: PHP Standards Recommendations](https://www.php-fig.org/psr/)

-The files, that have to be completed for the exercises, are stored in the subdirectory src/exercises.
+The files, that have to be completed for the exercises, are stored in the subdirectory ``src/exercises``.
 Each lesson has its own subdirectory.
 For one exercise only files in this subdirectory have to be completed.
 All other files are for reference.

-Sample solutions are included with require from a solution folder.
+Sample solutions are included with ``require`` from a solution folder.
 The git repostitory, that holds the solution is private.
 These parts can be ignored for your own solution or deleted completely.
-Do not include these files, but work directly in the files in src/exercises to complete your solution.
-TODOs will guide you, what to do for completing the solution.
+Do not include these files, but work directly in the files in ``src/exercises`` to complete your solution. ``TODO``s will guide you, what to do for completing the solution.

 For example: